 - Take a photograph of the documents or scan them.
 Upload these to your cloud storage or email them to yourself.
 These can come in use when you are away on a trip and a problem occurs.
 Make a note of the serial number too in case it is not clearly visible in the documents.

-- Many manufacturers provide option to register your new acquisition online.
+- Many manufacturers provide an option to register your new acquisition online.
 Check the manufacturer’s site and register your purchase.

 I hope I have been able to decrypt the small print in warranty documents.
 For any doubts, feel free to write to me.